eliasdorneles/eliasdorneles.github.io/site/blog/meta-blogging.md

 obviously not true (you can think in many ways), but it does feel like that in my case, clear thinking usually needs writing.

 Okay, enough writing about writing.
 Nobody really cares.
-(Btw, see what I mean about the self-consciousness?)
+(BTW, see what I mean about the self-consciousness?)

 Hopefully next time I'll have something interesting to say.
 Cya!